Angel-O/issue-board/README.md

 # issue-board

-ZIO/cats-effect/scala.js playground
+ZIO/scala.js playground

-Set entry point on build.sbt: ZBoot => ZIO, Boot => Cats effect (currently they do the same thing)

 ## Requirements

-- docker
-- node.js/npm/yarn (they were already installed on my machine, you might have to install them separately)
+- docker (needs to be up and running before launching the project)
+- node.js/npm/yarn (recommended node version: `14.17.1`, the shell the project is launched from must use this version)
 - sbt
 - scala (depends on java8)

 ## Running modes

-- Development mode
+- Development mode (backend and front end will reload after each change)
 - Docker
 - Individual services
 - A/B testing